 About the NPTE

 The NPTE for PTAs is a computer-administered exam that consists of 200 multiple choice questions.
 The exam is given four times a year on specific dates and must be taken at one of the many Prometric test centers located throughout the United States.
 The test need not be taken in the test taker’s chosen practice jurisdiction.
 Test takers have up to five hours to complete the exam.
 Test scores range from 200 to 800, with 600 as the minimum passing score.
 The exam may be repeated consecutively up to three times, and up to six times in total.
 The current cost for taking the exam is $485.00.
-Administration of the NPTE is supervised by the Federation of State Boards of Physical Therapy (FSBTP).
+The administration of the NPTE is supervised by the Federation of State Boards of Physical Therapy (FSTBP).
 Detailed exam information is available on this APTA webpage, and full exam eligibility requirements can be found here.

 There’s a wealth of exam preparation materials available, a few of which can be gotten for a nominal price or even free-of-charge.
-Contact your school’s library or bookstore for prep material availability, or check out this APTA resource list.
+Contact your school’s library or bookstore for prep material availability, or check out this FSTBP resource list.

 What You’ll Learn in PTA School